tombackert/ninja-game/docs/backlog.md

 - Editor needs extensive documentation for general usage
 - Readme needs general update
 - Simplify install process
+- Verify that state implementation migration from old menu/game is complete
+- Can't select via mouse in pause menu
+- Add collectable lives (rare)
+- Add tutorial in menu
+- Implement diffrent enemy behavior based on locations on the map (How is Super Mario solving this? -> Different enemy types, have different behavior.
+Easy!)
+- Add selected accessories to HUD in menu

 ## Architecture-Patch Backlog
 - Localization support